seanox/spring-webdav/manual/getting-started.md

 - __attributeExpressions__ Optionally to the static values, an array of dynamic expressions

 The annotation can be used multiple times for different virtual entities in one method.
 The method has no fixed signature and the data types of the arguments are considered as placeholders and filled accordingly.
 If arguments with the same data type are used multiple times, they are filled with the same object multiple times.
 Unknown data types are filled with `null`.

 __@WebDavMapping__ supports the following data types as arguments:
 - __URI__ Path of the virtual entity.
-- __Properties__ Collector with relevant runtime, request and meta information as a nested case-insensitive map.
 - __MetaProperties__ MetaProperties, read-only collector with all attributes of the virtual entity.
 - __MetaOutputStream__ OutputStream with meta information for the response header.

+Partially, the Servlet API is also supported as arguments:

+- __ApplicationContext__
+- __ServletContext__
+- __ServletConnection__
+- __ServletRequest__
+- __ServletResponse__
+- __HttpServletRequest__
+- __HttpServletRequest__
+- __HttpSession__

 No return value is expected.

 ## Attributes of Virtual Entity
 For WebDAV, file attributes are an important thing.
 Especially the last change is important, because WebDAV is designed for versioning among other things, even if it has no direct use in this WebDAV implementation.

 Following file attributes are supported: